danielo515/obsidian-modal-form/README.md

 #### asString(template: string)

 This method returns the form data formatted as a string matching the provided template.
 The template is a string that can contain placeholders in the format `{{key}}`, which will be replaced with the corresponding value from the form data.
-Here is an example of how to use it in a templater tempmlate:
+Here is an example of how to use it in a templater template:

 ```
 <%*